cubefs/cubefs/docs/source/user-guide/monitor.rst

 Monitor
 -----------------------

 CubeFS use prometheus as metrics collector.
-It simply config as follow in master, metanode, datanode, client's config file：
+It simply config as follow in master, metanode, datanode, client's config file:

 .. code-block:: json